lmeniconi/DeadDance-Back/README.md

 ### Docs

-[Docs](http://localhost:8080/api/documentation) will be on localhost:8080/api/documentation
+[Docs](http://localhost:8080/api/documentation) will be on localhost:8080/api/documentation (Work in progress)

 ## License